 Will I need to do anything to continue watching TV over the air?

 In general, no. You will not need to buy a new TV or purchase a converter box as you may have done during the transition to digital television in 2009.
-When one or more of your local TV stations move to a new channel, the only action that you will need to take is to rescan your television set.
-Stations will provide notice in advance of such a change; however if you notice a channel missing at any time, it may be because it has moved to a new channel number.
-If so, you may want to rescan for available TV stations in case you missed a notice.
-For information on how to rescan for channels, visit our guide, which includes an instructional video, at www.fcc.gov/rescan.
+When one or more of your local TV stations move to a new frequency, the only action that you will need to take is to rescan your television set.
+Stations will provide notice in advance of such a change; however, if a TV channel you are used to seeing with your antenna is missing, you should rescan in case you missed a notice by that station.
+For information on how to rescan for channels, visit fcc.gov/TVrescan, and if you need extra help with the rescan, call 1-888-CALLFCC (1-888-225-5322), option #6, anytime between 8:00 a.m. and 1:00 a.m.
+(Eastern time), seven days a week.

 Will I need to buy a new antenna?

-In very limited cases, a local station may move from a UHF channel to a VHF channel, which may affect those few viewers who have a UHF-only TV antenna.
-For more information about over-the-air TV antennas, visit our guide at: www.fcc.gov/consumers/guides/antennas-and-digital-television.
+In very limited cases, a local station may move from a UHF frequency to a VHF frequency, which may affect those few viewers who have a UHF-only TV antenna.
+For more information about over-the-air TV antennas, visit our guide at: fcc.gov/consumers/guides/antennas-and-digital-television.

 Will cable and satellite still carry my local TV stations?